uber/cadence/docs/design/graceful-domain-failover/3051-graceful-domain-failover.md

 As the new state introduced during graceful domain failover in the passive cluster, new task processor introduce here to handle the task in Pending_Active state.

-Transfer: No ops during failover.
+Transfer: Blocked on processing task during failover and continue to process tasks after domain switches to active.

-Timer: Blocked on processing task during failover.
+Timer: Blocked on processing task during failover and continue to process tasks after domain switches to active.

 ### Failover marker
 FailoverMarker {